Are you a participant in this study?

 Severe asthma treated with biological medications

 Healthy age- and gender matched controls

 All the participants will be tested for ILO (doing a so-called CLE- test).
-Blood samples, questionnaires and lung function tests are also part of the program.
+Questionnaires and lung function tests are also part of the program.
 Subjects with a high score on the screening questionnaire on sleep apnea will do a sleep test (overnight respiratory polygraphic recording) in their own home.

-The second part of the study is a follow-up of the patients with severe asthma at 1 and 3 years after the initial assessment.
+The second part of the study is a follow-up of the patients with severe asthma one year after the initial assessment.